 4. Increasing Literacy in ELL students

-Our curriculum is aligned to California State Visual and Performing Arts and Language Arts standards, and includes mentoring, gameplay, and writing prompts, among other learning techniques.
+Our curriculum is aligned to Common Core standards, and includes mentoring, gameplay, and writing prompts, among other learning techniques.
 Learn more about our individual programs by clicking a link below.